mmierzwa/mmierzwa.github.io/content/posts/2017/2017-07-28-placeholder-text-in-xamarin-forms-editor.markdown

 title: Placeholder text in Xamarin.Forms Editor
 ---

 Standard Xamarin.Forms [Xamarin.Forms.Editor control](https://developer.xamarin.com/api/type/Xamarin.Forms.Editor) offers edit capabilities similar to `Entry` but for multiline text.
 Unfortunately unlike `Entry` it doesn't support displaying placeholder text out of the box.
 Implementing this functionality with custom renderers can be tricky.
-Let's see how to do this on Android and iOS.<!--more-->
+Let's see how to do this on Android and iOS.

 First step, as for every custom renderer, is to create a custom Forms control: